frlgrd/AnimatedEditText/README.md

 ```
 app:editTextIcon="reference"
 ```
 > Reference to a drawable used as drawableLeft (optional).
+Default value is `0`

 ```
 app:hintText="string"
 ```
 > Standard edit text hint (optional).
+Default value is `null`
 ```
 app:editTextInputType="text|name|email|password|nonKeyboard|number|phone"
 ```
-> Apply an input type on the internal editText.
+> Apply an input type on the internal editText (optional).
 Default value is `text`.
 Note : `nonKeyboard` allows you to override input method like show a date picker instead of soft keyboard.

 ####  Download